crackpawt/crackpawt/README.md

 w2i mainly cause im offtab alot and or making ponies nd i sit in prsnl chat alot more

 dniuf usually js means i dont feel like talking to people nd wanna mindlessly drool at my screen

+feel free to whisp me to check my ata if i dont see a sign u sent!!!!